 Aram Mrjoian is a writer, editor, instructor, and PhD candidate at Florida State University, where he has taught courses in composition, literature, and creative writing.
 Previously, Aram has also served as a creative writing mentor for The Adroit Journal, 826, and Open Books Chicago.

-His writing has appeared or is forthcoming in Gulf Coast online, The Millions, The Rumpus, Cream City Review, Colorado Review, Boulevard, Hayden’s Ferry Review, Joyland, Kenyon Review online, Longreads, Booth, Hobart, and many other publications.
+His writing has appeared or is forthcoming in Gulf Coast online, The Millions, The Rumpus, Electric Literature, Cream City Review, Colorado Review, Boulevard, Hayden’s Ferry Review, Joyland, Kenyon Review online, Longreads, Booth, Hobart, and many other publications.
 He holds an English degree from Michigan State University, a graduate level publishing certification from the University of Denver, and an MFA in creative writing from Northwestern University.